Melasma Treatment Melbourne

 IPL

-Another laser treatment known as IPL can also be used in treating melasma.
+In some cases, another treatment known as IPL can also be used in treating melasma.
 The pulses of light energy emitted by the laser treatment are absorbed by pigmented cells in the skin, which causes them to break down and naturally be removed by the body’s healing process over time.

 The wavelength of the light is adjusted to address your skin condition specifically, but aftercare is still very necessary afterwards.
 Including that exercise is to be avoided for 1-2 days, while excessive sun exposure and exfoliation should be removed from your daily activities for at least a week.